hassnaeisfoula01/HR-Analytics-Dashboard---Power-BI/README.md

 ## Overview

-This **HR Dashboard** provides key insights into employee data, including gender distribution, promotions, retrenchments, and job satisfaction.
+This project is an interactive **HR Dashboard** built using Power BI, designed to provide critical insights into employee data for better decision-making.
+The dashboard showcases a variety of metrics related to gender distribution, promotions, retrenchments, and job satisfaction levels within an organization.

 ## Features